escuber/CTDI_CodeSample/README.md

                     to build type: dotnet build
                     to run the project type: dotnet run

+Then bring up the project in your browser: localhost:8099

 This was developed to run on port 8099.
 If this port is not good for your machine